jacksparrow89/Tariff_Comparison_Verivox/README.md

 This solution can easily be transformed to WebAPI as well.

 tests are written for every method in this solution.
 (TDD was followed for this)

+# To run this

+Download the source code and set Tariff_Comparison_Verivox as a startup project and run.

+No databse and UI is used in this solution.